21C11 was built at Eastleigh in 1944 and rebuilt there in 1959.

 35011 was withdrawn from service in February 1966 and sold to Woodham Brothers at Barry for scrap.
 By then it had completed 1,069,128 miles whilst in service.

-It was subsequently purchased for preservation and left Barry in the late 1980s.
+It was subsequently purchased for preservation and left Barry in March 1983.

 35011 was stored at the site of RAF Binbrook until 2007 when it spent a short period at West Somerset Restoration for a very brief spell in Williton Works where contract work was carried out.
 (West Somerset Restoration is managed and funded by the West Somerset Railway Association (WSRA) and is based in the Swindon Shed, which is a Grade II Listed building at Williton Station on the West Somerset Railway (WSR).
 The Swindon Shed was originally situated on the site of the Swindon Railway Works before it was moved to Williton in 1991.)